NSAntoine/Attach-Detach-Sw/README.md

 ```
 attachdetachsw --attach randomDMG.dmg
 ```
-Will attaching `randomDMG.dmg` and print out the disk that it was attached to
+Will attach `randomDMG.dmg` and print out the disk that it was attached to

 ### Attaching options:
 The following options can be used with `-a / --attach`: